To hold a fireworks display for Cracker Night, you must obtain a permit from WorkSafe Tasmania.

 - for an ‘approved purpose’ type of fireworks display only

-Complete the Type 2 Fireworks Permit application form.
+Complete the Type 2 Fireworks Permit application form which becomes available March of each year.

 How to apply for a fireworks permit